baggepinnen/LowLevelParticleFilters.jl/docs/src/parameter_estimation.md

 If adaptive parameter estimation is coupled with a model-based controller, we get an adaptive controller!
 Note: the state that corresponds to the estimated parameter is typically not controllable, a fact that may require some special care for some control methods.

+We may ask ourselves, what's the difference between a parameter and a state variable if we can add parameters as states?
+Typically, parameters do not vary with time, and if they do, they vary significantly slower than the states.
+State variables also have dynamics associate with them, whereas we often have no idea about how the parameters vary other than that they vary slowly.

+Abrupt changes to the dynamics like in the example above can happen in practice, for instance, due to equipment failure or change of operating mode.
+This can be treated as a scenario with time-varying parameters that are continuously estimated.

 ## Using an optimizer
 Maximum-likelihood or prediction-error estimation is straight-forward by simply differentiating through the state estimator using automatic differentiation.
 In this example, we will continue the example from above, but now estimate all the parameters of the quad-tank process.
 This time, they will not vary with time.

-This time, we define the dynamics function such that it takes its parameters from the `p` input argument.
+We now define the dynamics function such that it takes its parameters from the `p` input argument.
 We also define a variable `p_true` that contains the true values that we will use to simulate some estimation data
 ```@example paramest
 function quadtank(h, u, p, t)
     kc = p[1]